hai-vr/documentation/docs/products/let-me-see/index.md

 You can see your content in Edit mode.
 There is no need to enter Play mode.

+The Scene tab is used as the camera viewpoint.
+You can use this to fly through avatars and worlds.

 :::danger
 This tool has been tested using **Unity 2022**.
 It does not work in Unity 2019.
 :::